Edwards' syndrome, also known as trisomy 18, is a rare but serious genetic condition that causes a wide range of severe medical problems.

 Read more about screening for Edwards' syndrome at 10-14 weeks.

-Later in pregnancy, usually when you are 18 to 21 weeks pregnant, you will also be offered a scan that looks for physical abnormalities and 11 rare conditions, including Edwards' syndrome.
+Later in pregnancy, usually when you are 18-21 weeks pregnant, you will also be offered a scan that looks for physical abnormalities, known as congenital anomalies.

 Read more about the mid-pregnancy scan.

-A newer test has also been developed that can be performed by taking a sample of blood from the mother and testing the baby's DNA that is found within it.
+A newer test has also been developed that can be performed by taking a sample of blood from the mother, at 10-12 weeks, and testing the baby's DNA that is found within it.
 This is known as "non-invasive prenatal testing (NIPT)" and is currently available privately, but will be offered on the NHS from 2018.

 There is no cure for Edwards' syndrome and the symptoms can be very difficult to manage.
 You are likely to need help from a wide range of health professionals.

 Treatment will focus on immediately life-threatening issues, such as infections and heart problems.
-Your child may also need to be fed through a feeding tube, if feeding is a problem.
+Your child may also need to be fed through a feeding tube, as feeding is often a problem.